kuali/kc/coeus-webapp/src/main/jsfrontend/apidocs/award/awards.md

-## Award Summary [/kc-dev/award/api/v1/awards?summary&updatedSince=1446630596000&page=1&limit=10]

-## GET
+## Awards [/award/api/v1/awards]

+Kuali Research Awards providing Post Award management

+### Awards Summary [GET /award/api/v1/awards?summary{&updatedSince=1446630596000&limit=50&page=8}]

-Summary of all awards in the system
+Summary of Awards

 + Parameters
+	+ summary: (boolean, required) - Renders the awards in a summary view instead of the full data from the award.
+Currently the only option and required.
 	+ updatedSince: `1446630596000` (date, optional) - Criteria to restrict the awards returned to those updated since the date specified.
 Formatted as milliseconds since epoch.
 	+ limit: `50` (number, optional) - Number of results to return.
-If not included, all awards matching the date, if specified, are returned
+If not included, all awards matching the date, if specified, are returned.
-	+ page: `8` (number, optional) - If a limit is specified this determines what page of the result set will be returned on this request
+	+ page: `8` (number, optional) - If a limit is specified this determines what page of the result set will be returned on this request.

 + Request
     + Headers